 These buttercreams taste very sweet initially, then lingers with a slight buttery vanilla flavor.
 They also crust when exposed to air after a while because it contains a high proportion of sugar in the liquid and only one type of sugar molecule (sucrose).

 For the most part, I rarely use this type of frosting, particularly in large amounts due to the sweetness and texture.
-I wanted a quick and easy buttercream, which prompted me to figure out why these buttercreams were grainy to begin with.
+I wanted an alternative that was also quick and easy, which prompted me to figure out why traditional American buttercreams were grainy to begin with.

 Classic American buttercreams are grainy mostly because of the high proportion of undissolved sugar and anti-caking agents.
 This type of frosting is really just butter with sugar shoved into it.
 The sugar just sits amongst the butterfat, some of it dissolving within the water in the butter and added liquid, but for the most part, the sugar sits there undissolved, or in solid granular form.

-I have made many types of frostings, and these types are on the sweeter side and far too grainy for me to use in large amounts.
+I have made many types of frostings, and traditional American buttercream is on the sweeter side and far too grainy for me to use in large amounts.
 And by grainy, I mean I can feel the texture from the undissolved sugar.
 There is also texture from the anti-caking agents, such as cornstarch.
 No amount of mixing, sifting, or adjusting the granularity (fine-ness) or brand of the powdered sugar will remedy the grainy feeling.
-There is simply too much.

 The science behind this is that sugar dissolves into water (or water-based liquids), not fat (or butterfat.)
 Classic American buttercreams simply don’t have enough water (or milk or cream) to dissolve the high amount of sugar.
 The sugar has merely nowhere to go (dissolve) and remains solid.